MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 The open source R `list.files` command returns a file list provided by the RevoScaleR **rxGetOption** function and the **sampleDataDir** argument.

-In the file list, notice the CSV files for mortgage defaults for the years 2000 through 2009 (such as mortDefaultSmall2000.csv).
-This tutorial uses those files to demonstrate the creation of an XDF file.

 > [!NOTE]
 > If you are a Windows user and new to R, be aware that R script is case-sensitive.
 If you mistype the **rxGetOption** function or its parameter, you will get an error instead of the file list.